EclipseFdn/react-eclipsefdn-members/README.md

 As part of the set up, you will need to create a `secret.properties` file within the `./config` folder and set up the secrets that are required to run the application.
 If named `secret.properties`, the file should be ignored by Github automatically, making it less risky that credentials are accidentally uploaded to a branch.

 The fields required to run are the datasource and OIDC properties.
 The datasource properties should be a set of user credentials that can write to a local mariadb instance.
 Within that mariadb instance, a database should be created to contain the data used in development.
 Once created, a JDBC URL can now be formed for the new database.
 This URL should follow the pattern below, with port not always required (depending on your local setup and proxy settings).
+This will be set in the `secret.properties` file.

 ```
 quarkus.datasource.jdbc.url = jdbc:mariadb://<host><:port?>/<databaseName>